celestiaorg/docs/developers/optimism-devnet.md

 description: Start your own devnet with a modified version of optimism-bedrock.
 ---

-# Deploy an OP Stack devnet
+# Run an OP Stack devnet

 This guide will show you how to run your own OP Stack devnet.